flame-ng/flame-dashboard/README.md

 ![Homescreen screenshot](.github/home.png)

+# Flame Dashboard (Community Fork)

+This is a **community-maintained fork** of [pawelmalak/flame](https://github.com/pawelmalak/flame), revived and modernized by the [flame-ng](https://github.com/flame-ng) organization.

+> Flame-ng aims to continue development, improve security, and modernize the stack while remaining compatible with existing Flame installations.

+**License:** MIT (inherits from original project)

 ## Description

 Flame is self-hosted startpage for your server.
 Its design is inspired (heavily) by [SUI](https://github.com/jeroenpardon/sui).
 Flame is very easy to setup and use.
 With built-in editors, it allows you to setup your very own application hub in no time - no file editing necessary.